smmills/Phodymm/example_planets/KOI-142/readme.txt

-Models of KOI-142 using various different data inputs and model sophistication for demonstration purposes.
+Models of KOI-142 using various different data inputs and model sophistication for demonstration purposes (may not exactly reproduce published results).
     For a simpler introduction to the code, it is suggested you start with example_planets/Kepler-15, Kepler-18, or Kepler-36.
 - RV data from Weiss et al. 2019 (https://arxiv.org/pdf/1909.02427 and Barros et al. 2014)
 - Photometric data must be uncompressed with $ tar -xvf kplr005446285_1440_2_nodetrend.tar.gz